elastic/kibana/rfcs/text/0011_global_search.md

 When calling `GlobalSearchServiceStart.search` from the public-side service:

-- the service will call:
+- The service will call:
   - the server-side API via an http call to fetch results from the server-side result providers
   - `find` on each client-side registered result provider and collect the resulting observables

-- then, the service will combine every result observable and trigger the next step on every emission until either
+- Then, the service will merge every result observable and trigger the next step on every emission until either
-    - the predefined timeout duration is reached
+  - A predefined timeout duration is reached
-    - Every providers result observable are completed
+  - All result observables are completed

-- on every emission of the combined observable, the results will be aggregated and sorted following the logic defined in the [results aggregation](#results-aggregation) section
+- On every emission of the merged observable, the results will be aggregated to the existing list and sorted following the logic defined in the [results aggregation](#results-aggregation) section

 A very naive implementation of this behavior would be: